Acro-polis/constitution/Leaving-Polis-Involuntarily.md

-1. If it regards an Active Participant, the #Worker-Owner channel should be used.
-Active Participants do not have access to that channel, so that an open discussion about the plans can be held.
+1. If it regards an Contributor, the #Worker-Owner channel should be used.
+Contributors do not have access to that channel, so that an open discussion about the plans can be held.